iankorf/MCB185-2023/unit5_advanced_linux/README.md

 ## Python ##

-The `dust` program we made previously now works like a typical Unix command, but it doesn't really look like one.
+The `dust` program we made previously now runs like a typical Unix command, but it doesn't really work like one.
 All programs should have _usage statements_ that tell users how to interact with the program.
 Usage statements are a simple form of essential documentation.
 Usage statements are usually displayed if you give a `-h` or `--help` on the command line.

 ```
 gzip -h